-DMV Point System in IndianaCompare Car Insurance Rates in 3 Steps
+DMV Point System in IndianaCompare Car Insurance Quotes in 3 Steps

-The state assigns points for driving infractions.
-The more serious the offense, the more points that are given.
+The Indiana Bureau of Motor Vehicles (BMV) assigns points for a wide range of driving infractions.
+The more serious the offense, the more points that are generally given.
 Below are some common violations that will earn you points:

 - Brake lights or signal lights not working.

 - Failure to yield to an emergency vehicle.